Yousra0225/Docker-Cheatsheet/docker-file.md

 # Step 4: Install dependencies (if it's a Node.js project)
 RUN npm install

+# Step 5: Expose the application port
+EXPOSE 3000

-# Step 5: Specify the default command to run when the container starts
+# Step 6: Specify the default command to run when the container starts
 CMD npm